RedhawkSDR/redhawksdr.github.io/content/manual/logging/configuring-logging-capabilities.md

 If the relative path to the file is provided as a command-line argument to `nodeBooter`, the file location is converted to an absolute path directory and then passed as file:// URI to subsequent processes.

-If no log configuration file is provided, the default log configuration file is used.
-The following code displays the default log4j configuration settings used by all REDHAWK resources.
+If no log configuration file is provided, the following log configuration is used by default:

 ```bash
 log4j.rootLogger=INFO,STDOUT